 BEHR Cameo Stone

-This is the color we are testing on my mom’s bedroom walls to see if it works with the natural light the space receives.
+This is the pale pink we chose for my mom’s bedroom walls.
 It’s a soft, greyed down, rosy pink which could easily work with lavender or light grey accents.
-We are thinking about a tone on tone feel, so this shade of blush pink is a bit lighter than the rosy pink bed linens.
+We like a tone on tone feel, and this shade of blush pink is a bit lighter than the rosy pink bed linens.

 Sophisticated Soft Pink Inspiration